dbisUnibas/vitrivr-ui/README.md

 * [Link to GSoC Project](https://summerofcode.withgoogle.com/projects/#5587149046939648)

-## List of functions which voice commands can do in interface:
+## List of functions which voice commands can do in the interface:

 * Add text as query
 * Open/close top bar